I need this reminder because it’s that time of the year when everyone is talking spring cleaning, de-cluttering and new ways to freshen up the home.

 Don’t fret!
 There’s nothing wrong with filing an extension and asking for help to navigate it.

 I understand tax procrastination.
 It’s this time of the year when my husband (a financial guy) is bombarded with requests for help on taxes.
 The problem?
 These requests have come too late to navigate the best savings for them and tax professionals are booked already, so 99% of the time, my husband files an extension for them so they can sort through this major financial hurdle calmly without rushing.

-If you are feeling stressed right now about your taxes, don’t put this off any longer and contact a trusted professional in your area.
+If you are feeling stressed right now about your taxes, don’t put this off any longer.

 Get Set Up Online